 - How the drug was taken;

 - The individual characteristics of the person who has taken the drug; and

 - Whether the drug has been mixed with any other substance, such as alcohol.

-The government has avoided providing guidance about the typical detection times for the drugs which are covered by the specified limit drug driving offence.
+Consequently, the government has avoided providing guidance about the typical detection times for the drugs which are covered by this offence.

-Of the illegal dugs covered by the offence, the typical number of days that traces of a drug will remain in a person’s system is as follows:
+Of the illegal drugs covered by the offence, the typical number of days that traces of a drug will remain in a person’s system is as follows:

 - Cannabis: 2 – 3 days for one off use (potentially up to two months for chronic users)